Modelling intransitivity in pairwise comparisons with application to baseball data: Inference

+Inference is made via a reversible jump Markov chain Monte Carlo sampler \citep{green1995reversible}, which provides samples from the posterior distribution ${\pi\left({\phi}, {Y}, A,{\theta},{Z},K|{x}\right)}$, that is, the intransitivity and skill levels, the allocations to the these levels, and the number of levels.
+Since the number of skill and intransitivity levels ($A, K$) are assumed to be unknown, the uncertainty in these parameters must be accounted for, thus motivating the use of a reversible jump sampler.
+In a sense, the reversible jump sampler mixes over models as well as parameters, and thus fully accounts for this uncertainty in the final inference.

+The ICBT model is structured to try to favour the Bradley-Terry model as a special case, and this is reflected in our sampler, by explicitly incorporating the completely transitive cluster $\theta_0$ as an ever present cluster, even if no pairs are allocated to this cluster at a given iteration of the sampler.
+To ensure the skill and intransitivity levels both remain ordered, the updates to these levels occur in a transformed space such that no update can lead to a change in order.

-Inference is made via a reversible jump Markov chain Monte Carlo (RJMCMC) sampler \citep{green1995reversible}, which provides samples from the posterior distribution ${\pi\left(\pmb{\phi}, \pmb{Y}, A,\pmb{\theta},\pmb{Z},K|\pmb{x}\right)}$, that is, the intransitivity and skill levels, the allocations to the these levels, and the number of levels.
-The RJMCMC algorithm used is a split-merge sampler \citep{green2001modelling}, which is adapted from the work of \cite{ludkin2020inference}.
-The sampler comprises three separate moves: a standard MCMC Metropolis-Hastings move, which samples parameters $\pmb{\phi}$, $\pmb{\theta}$, and reallocates clusters $\pmb{Y},\pmb{Z}$; splitting or merging clusters; and adding or deleting empty clusters.
-Key strategic and complex elements of the algorithms are briefly discussed below, but for the full construction of the algorithm and how it is implemented, see \cite{spearing2021Supplementarybaseball}, and in the text below.
+The reversible jump algorithm used is a split-merge sampler \citep{green2001modelling}, which is adapted from the work of \cite{ludkin2020inference}.
+The sampler comprises three separate moves: a standard Markov chain Monte Carlo Metropolis-Hastings move, which samples parameters ${\phi}$, ${\theta}$, and reallocates clusters ${Y},{Z}$; splitting or merging clusters; and adding or deleting empty clusters.
+For the construction of the algorithm and how it is implemented, see the supplementary material.

-There are two key characteristics in our ICBT model which require adaptations to be made to the standard split-merge sampler.
-Firstly, the vector of parameters $\pmb{\theta}$ and $\pmb{\phi}$ must be ordered in order to maintain identifiability.
-Secondly, symmetry is imposed on the intransitivity parameters $\pmb{\theta}$, such that $\theta_{ik} = - \theta_{ki}$.
-Additionally to ensure efficient converge of the algorithm a targeted initialisation routine was introduced as a precursor to the main RJMCMC algorithm.
-Novel aspects of these three elements are discussed below.